NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/basic-ww-app.md

          - Subproject name: worldwind
      3. Add worldwind dependency to your 'app'
          - Open app Module Setting... > Dependencies > [+] Module dependency > worldwind > OK

-4. Add a WorldWindow globe to the MainActivity
+### 4. Add a WorldWindow globe to the MainActivity
     We'll make three simple changes to your 'app' to add a basic globe.

-    First, edit the `activity_main.xml` layout file and replace the `TextView` with the following `FrameLayout`.
-The `FrameLayout` is assigned the `globe` id which will be referenced in the `MainActivity`.
+    First, edit the activity_main.xml layout file and replace the TextView with the following FrameLayout.
+The FrameLayout is assigned the globe id which will be referenced in the MainActivity.
     ```xml
     <!--WorldWindow Globe panel-->
     <FrameLayout